-The three Spanish architects Rafael Aranda, Carme Pigemand, and Ramon Vilalta have been announced winners of the 39th edition of the Pritzker Prize.
+The three Spanish architects Rafael Aranda, Carme Pigemand, and Ramon Vilalta have been announced winners of the 2017 Pritzker Prize, in its 39th edition.
 This is the first time three architects are named together for the prize, and the second time the winner comes from Spain.
 They were only preceded by Rafael Moneo who received the prize in 1996.

 Originating from Olot, in Catalonian Spain, the three architects have been working together since 1988, when they founded their architecture firm RCR Arquitectes in their hometown.
 Their work is distinct for its strong ties to surrounding context as well as the connection between the interior and exterior: “Their work demonstrates an unyielding commitment to place and its narrative, to create spaces that are in discourse with their respective contexts.
 Harmonizing materiality with transparency, Aranda, Pigem and Vilalta seek connections between the exterior and interior, resulting in emotional and experiential architecture.”
 Among their remarkable projects are La Cuisine Art Center Nègrepelisse, La Lira Theater Public Open Space and El Petit Comte Kindergarten in Ripoll, Spain, as well as Les Cols restaurant marquee in their hometown, Olot.

 Rafael Aranda (1961), Carme Pigem (1962) and Ramon Vilalta (1960) completed their studies in architecture at the School of Architecture in Valles (Escola Tècnica Superior d’Arquitectura del Vallès, or ETSAV) in 1987, and founded their studio, RCR Arquitectes, in their native city of Olot, in the Spanish province of Girona, the following year.